 - Create and cache a new instance of that component and, in doing so, break the promise of the type being registered as a singleton and the guarantee that the container will always return the same instance.

 The description above is a simple to grasp example of dealing with the runtime replacement of services.
 But adding new registrations can also cause things to go wrong in unexpected ways.
-A simple example would be where the container has previously supplied the object graph with a default implementation resolved through unregistered type resolution.
+An example would be where the container has previously supplied the object graph with a default implementation resolved through unregistered type resolution.

-Since we consider it good practice to lock the container, we were able to greatly optimize performance of the container and adhere to the Fast by default principle.
+Because we consider it good practice to lock the container, we were able to greatly optimize performance of the container and adhere to the Fast by default principle.

-Do note that container lock-down still allows runtime registrations.
+Do note that container lockdown still allows runtime registrations.
 A few common ways to add registrations to the container are:

 - Using unregistered type resolution the container will be able to at a later time resolve new types.